Disadvantages of Road Transportation Step By Step

 There are three types of standard containers:

-Rail transport: transport large volumes of goods but can only reach the places where the railroads reach.
-The railway has adapted to the new circumstances by developing more speed, greater comfort, and freight traffic specialization.
+transport large volumes of goods but can only reach the places where the railroads reach.
+The railway has adapted to the new circumstances by developing more speed, greater comfort, and freight traffic specialisation.

-The types of authorization for the transport of goods:
+The types of authorisation for the transport of goods:

 - MDP: known as Heavy Discretionary Goods.